Charity Gala 2019

 The annual People's Postcode Lottery Charity Gala is a celebration of the vitally important work done by the charities which are supported by our players.

-In 2018 alone, more than £100 Million was awarded to charities working in Britain and beyond.
-In total, players have now raised more than £404 Million for charities and good causes.
+In 2018, an amazing £116.9 Million was raised for charities and good causes.
+In total, players have now raised more than £404 Million for charities working in Britain and beyond.

 Clara Govier, Managing Director of People's Postcode Lottery said, "It was our honour to welcome George and Amal Clooney, Nicola Sturgeon and Nice Nailantei Leng'ete to our Charity Gala.